nablang/nablang/doc/nabla/basic-syntax.md

     foo_bar
     fooBar # still OK, but not recommended as code style

-The local environment is mutable, local vars can be changed inside a block (sub), but such kind of sub can not be turned into a lambda
+The local environment is mutable, local vars can be changed inside a subroutine, but such kind of sub can not be turned into a lambda

     a = 0
     sub1 = do